-The Peters banded skink (Scincopus fasciatus) is a 5-7” long, nocturnal, terrestrial lizard native to the Sahel region of Africa.
+The Peter's banded skink (Scincopus fasciatus) is a 5-7” long, nocturnal, fossorial lizard native to the Sahel region of Africa.
 They prefer habitat with sandy soil and arid conditions, and have been observed in scrub to dry grasslands.

-Little concrete information is available about caring for Peters banded skinks, so this is an advanced-level pet reptile.
+Little concrete information is available about caring for Peter's banded skinks along with there being no captive bred individuals available, so this is an advanced-level pet reptile.

-The minimum terrarium size for a Peters banded skink is 36”L x 18”W x 16”H, or a 40 gallon “breeder” tank.
-Of course, larger is always better — if you provide, they will use it!
+The minimum terrarium size we recommend for a Peter's banded skink is about 36”L x 18”W x 18"H. Of course, larger is always better — if you provide, they will use it!

-Peters banded skinks are nocturnal, so they may be able to survive without UVB lighting as long as proper vitamin D3 supplementation is provided.
-However, it’s safest and best practice to provide high-quality UVB lighting in an appropriate dose.
+Peter's banded skinks are nocturnal, so they may be able to survive without UVB lighting as long as proper vitamin D3 supplementation is provided.
+Since we don't know how much they truly need, it’s safest and best practice to provide appropriate UVB lighting.
 UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your skink needs, strengthens the immune system, facilitates better digestion, and other benefits.

 The best UVB bulbs for Peters banded skinks are:

-It’s best to provide heat for your skink with a combination of a heat mat and heat bulb.
-Heat bulbs (especially halogens) are better at imitating sunlight, and considered to be a superior form of reptile heating by experts.
-This is for heating the air of the enclosure.
-Do not use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
-The heat mat is for keeping the warm hide at the right temperature, and should be plugged into a thermostat with the probe placed inside the warm hide.
+It is suggested to provide heat for your skink with a combination of a heat mat and heat bulb.
+We do not recommend ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
+The heat mat is for keeping the warm hide at the right temperature, and it requires a thermostat with the probe placed inside the warm hide.
+Please be aware, you cannot use a heat mat if you are using a PVC enclosure, it is not safe.
+Above head heating and lighting is perfectly fine if you are using PVC.

-The heat lamp should be placed on one side of the enclosure, with the warm hide directly below.
+The heat lamp and UVB should be placed on one side of the enclosure, with the warm hide directly below.
 A heat mat is only necessary if the heat lamp doesn’t get the warm hide to a high enough temperature.
-If the heat lamp is too warm (basking area over 100°F), dim it with a plug-in lamp dimmer.
-If too cool, you need a higher-wattage bulb.
+If the heat lamp is too warm (basking area over 100°F), dim it with a plug-in lamp dimmer or rheostat.
+If it is too cool, you want a higher-wattage bulb.

 - Zoo Med ReptiSand